 The most important strategy for taking care of your heart is to eat your G-BOMBS daily: greens, beans, onions, mushrooms, berries and seeds.
 Natural plant foods have numerous cardioprotective effects.
 For example, greens activate the Nrf2 system, which turns on natural detoxification mechanisms and protects blood vessels against inflammatory processes that lead to atherosclerotic plaque buildup.6 Higher consumption of fiber-rich vegetables, fruits and beans helps to keep blood pressure in the favorable range.7 Beans, nuts and seeds have unique cholesterol-lowering capabilities.8-10 Berries and the flavonoids they contain have a blood pressure-lowering effect, plus berries and pomegranate have potent antioxidant and anti-inflammatory effects that protect against the development of heart disease.11-15 Getting frequent exercise and maintaining a healthy weight are of course also important, as is minimizing added salt, alcohol and caffeine.

 Radical fat exclusion or complete veganism is not the foundational principle here.
-The foundational principle is micronutrient adequacy and excellent nutrition.
-In fact, the prevalence of the extremely low-fat diet to address this issue can lead to other health problems and risks.
-Furthermore, the combination of delicious dressings and dips made from nuts and seeds with overall healthful diet and lifestyle habits, not only leads to more favorable outcomes, but also was demonstrated to add almost a decade of lifespan in the most thorough study investigating this issue.16
+The foundational principle is micronutrient adequacy and nutritional excellence.
+An extremely low-fat diet is not the optimal method to address this issue, since including nuts and seeds in the diet contributes to cardiovascular health in several different ways including cholesterol-lowering, arterial function, blood glucose lowering, and weight maintenance.8,16-19 Furthermore, the combination of delicious dressings and dips made from nuts and seeds with overall healthful diet and lifestyle habits, not only leads to more favorable outcomes, but also was demonstrated to add almost a decade of lifespan in the most thorough study investigating this issue.20

 Another important message I have for women: don’t be fooled by high-protein weight loss schemes that emphasize animal products and/or limit fresh fruit.
 High-protein diets can generate ketosis, which predisposes one to electrolyte imbalances and cardiac arrhythmias that could lead to sudden cardiac death.
-High-protein, low-carbohydrate diets are associated with increased risk of cardiovascular disease and premature death.17,18 Animal protein also elevates IGF-1, which is associated with increased risk of several cancers and cardiovascular disease.19,20 You can lose weight without compromising your health; the most effective eating style for weight loss is also the healthiest way to eat for protection from cancer and cardiovascular disease.
+High-protein, low-carbohydrate diets are associated with increased risk of cardiovascular disease and premature death.21,22 Animal protein also elevates IGF-1, which is associated with increased risk of several cancers, especially breast cancer as well as cardiovascular disease.23,24 You can lose weight without compromising your health; the most effective eating style for weight loss is also the healthiest way to eat for protection from cancer and cardiovascular disease.

 1. Go Red for Women: Heart Disease Statistics at a Glance.
 2012. http://www.goredforwomen.org/about-heart-disease/facts_about_heart_disease_in_women-sub-category/statistics-at-a-glance/.
 Accessed